backdrop-contrib/epsacrop/README.txt

 -- SUMMARY --

-EPSA Crop is a module that allows a user to choose coordinates for different presets on an image.
-If a user defines coordinates EPSACrop will alter the Imagecache process and will set new coordinates.
+EPSA Crop is a module that allows a user to choose coordinates for different styles on an image.
+If a user defines coordinates EPSACrop will create a image with the points.

-Every preset with the crop action is handled by EPSACrop.
-If the user don't change the coordinates, the normal imagecache process is applied.
+If the user don't change the coordinates, the normal crop process is applied.

-You can try the module on this demo web site : http://www.aswissidea.com
+You can try the module on this demo web site : http://www.aswissidea.com (Drupal 6.x only for now)

 -- REQUIRENENTS --

-EPSACrop depends on these modules
- - Imagefield
- - Imagecache
+EPSACrop require this module enabled
- - jQuery UI (dialog)
+ - Image

 And need to install these external libraries
 JCrop (http://deepliquid.com/content/Jcrop.html)